ScanLineDev/scanline/README.md

 if __name__ == "__main__":
     ailinter.run()          # --> run AILinter
     main()
 ```

+## Update rule style guide
+- Add rule templates to /rule_templates.
+This text will be included in the prompt to the LLM, so the LLM can evaluate the code according to the style guide you write.

+### Update settings
+Update the default rule template and LLM settings in `config.yaml`

 ### Future work
 - Retrieve the documentation for all imported libraries
 - Trace function calls throughout the codebase